coleifer/huey/docs/flask_admin.rst

     admin.register_panel('Huey', HueyPanel, huey, stats_db)

-Registering the panel also calls :py:func:`~huey.contrib.stats.enable_stats`, so the stats tables are created when the admin site starts up and the web process records any signals it sees (such as tasks enqueued from a request).
+Registering the panel also calls :py:func:`enable_stats`, so the stats tables are created when the admin site starts up and the web process records any signals it sees (such as tasks enqueued from a request).

 To capture task **execution**, which feeds the throughput, per-task and event views, enable the recorder in the consumer as well (:ref:`task-stats`).